-In an earthenware casserole (or a steel pot), put 3 tablespoons of EVO oil and brown the previously chopped flavors.
+Put three tablespoons of EVO oil in an earthenware casserole (or a steel pot) and brown the previously chopped flavors.

 Add the tripe and let it season for 10 minutes, stirring occasionally.

-Add the flavored salt (or normal salt and add sage and rosemary to the initial chopped mixture), pepper and sprinkle with a glass of dry white wine.
+Add the flavored salt (or regular salt and add sage and rosemary to the initial chopped mixture), pepper, and sprinkle with a glass of dry white wine.

 When it boils, lower the heat and leave to cook for 1 hour, first with a lid and in the last minutes without.

 Just before turning off the heat, adjust the salt and add, if you like, a sprinkling of chopped parsley.

 The rumen is also known as tripe, belly, cross, crucetta or busecca